20 Best Things to Do in Osaka, Kyoto, Hiroshima and More: Western Japan Bucket List

 10. Meet the Great Buddha at Todaiji Temple

-Along with the neighbour city Kyoto, Nara is also the famous ancient city of Japan, in fact, its history is even longer than Kyoto.
-The landmark of the city is the world’s largest bronze statue, the 15m tall Great Buddha statue which sits in Todaiji Temple (東大寺) , one of the greatest world heritage sites in Japan.
+Along with the neighbour city Kyoto, Nara is also famed as the ancient city of Japan, in fact, its history is even longer than Kyoto.
+Nara is the first capital city of Japan dates back 710, and is home to a large number of historic monuments including World Heritage Sites and national treasures.
+The most famous landmark of the city is the world’s largest bronze statue, the 15m tall Great Buddha that is stored in the main hall of Todaiji Temple (東大寺).

 More info ▶ Todaiji Temple: Meet the World’s Largest Buddha